AndyWalker81/pands-project2021/README.md

 ## 1. Summary

-This file is the submission README file for the 2021 Project concerned with Fisher's *Iris* data set.
+This file is the submission README file for the 2021 Programming and Scripting (PANDS) Project concerned with Fisher's *Iris* data set.
 This file contains an introduction to the project and the data set, the methodology used including examples of interesting analsyes that others have pursued, the full code, a breakdown of the code including explanations, references, and examples of outputs, further learnings, and a brief conclusion.
-Please note that no conclusions are made in relation to the data set itself (e.g. on the distribution of variables) as the Programming and Scripting module has not covered such topics to allow such analysis.
+Please note that no conclusions are made in relation to the data set itself (e.g. on the distribution of variables or statistical analysis) as the Programming and Scripting module has not covered such topics to allow such analysis.

 The output from the project is a program called analysis.py that: